Financial Wellness Statistics – 17 Interesting Findings

 (Source: CareerBuilder)

-Thankfully, there are personal wealth solutions available that can help people get back on track.
-By taking steps to improve their financial situation, people can reduce their stress levels and start to feel more confident about their future.
+Fortunately, personal wealth solutions exist to help people get back on track.
+By improving their financial situation, people can reduce stress levels and feel more confident about their future.

 Personal finance issues affect the mental health (34%) and sleep (33%) of people the most